mithril-security/blindai/docs/docs/security/remote_attestation.md

 ### Instruction needed & structures
 __________________________________________

 The instruction set for intel SGX defines 18 different instructions.
-The isntructions that are used in the remote attestation are: `EGETKEY` and `EREPORT`.
+The instructions that are used in the remote attestation are: `EGETKEY` and `EREPORT`.
 The structures that will be used on the remote attestation are `TARGETINFO` & `REPORT`.

 ### Measurement